Island of Dreams: Nusa Lembongan, Bali, Indonesia

 Note: Many restaurants offer free shuttle service where they would send a bajaj to pick you up at your resort and bring you to their restaurant, and then drop you off back at resort’s doorstep after your meal.

 How to get here

 The only way to get to Nusa Lembongan is by boat, usually from the resort town Sanur in Bali.
 There are several boat companies that offer rides to the island.
 Schedules and fares for the crossing are based on the speed of the boats.
 Fast boats take 20-30 minutes and cost about $18/person one way.
 Slow boats takes approximately 90 minutes and cost only $5/person one way.
 You may purchase tickets (or reserve 24-hour ahead) at the boat office (often just a simple table set up on the beach!) of choice.
-Some boat companies also offer passenger pickup and drop off services in Bali.
+Some boat companies also offer passenger pickup and drop off services to/from hotels and resorts in Bali.

 Have you been to Nusa Lembongan?

 - The boat ride to/from Nusa Lembongan can be quite adventurous due to the choppy sea and strong wind.
 If you are prone to sea/motion sickness, be sure to bring medications, wrist bands or patches.

 - There are no boat docks on the beach, you must wade in the knee-deep water to get on and off the boat.
 Boat staff will carry your luggage (on their heads) to/from the boat.
 Keep your cellphone, laptop, or other electronics in Ziploc bags in case you or your suitcase takes an accidental plunge!

 - There are a few stores on the island, but you may want to pack all personal items like toothpaste, shampoo, sunscreen, over-the-counter medications, etc.

 - Bring plenty of rupiahs (Indonesian money) as some restaurants do not take credit cards.
 There’s one ATM in Jungut Batu but it is unreliable, i.e. frequently out of cash!